 First step involves gaining access to data.
 Index data is typically stored in a relational database like PostgreSQL or similar.
 In this case, a query is created to fetch the information necessary.
 Is your data stored in files, a manual process must be undertaken to reach the same result.
 Make sure it’s possible to programmatically repeat the data export on a regular basis.
 We plan to harvest updated data from data providers at least weekly, so being able to repeat the process is vital.

 Next step involves harmonizing your data.
-Go to the EMODnet Geology portal’s intranet page and open the link “WP9 data index WFS registration form”.
+Go to the EMODnet Geology portal’s intranet page and open the link “WP9 Data Entity inventory spreadsheet”.
 Study the table structures and associated vocabularies.
 Build formulas to convert your original data set into a valid EMODnet Entity Index.
-Since the data models are yet to be finalized, your first trial should contain just these four columns:
+These are the most essential columns:

-The harvesting routines will evaluate each record for re-harvesting based on this ID.
+The harvesting routines will evaluate each record for re-harvesting based on this value.